 Filing Complaints at Purdue University North Central

-For grade appeals, interactions with instructors, etc. contact the Office of the Dean of Students
+Student conduct and grade appeals, contact the Dean of Students Office

 Purdue University North Central administrative offices are open Monday through Friday, 7:30 a.m. to 4:30 p.m.
 Central Standard Time and observe standard US holidays.